 Andrew Potter explores the effects of light on the classically

-moments.
-The individual identity of each often remains ambiguous
+The individual identity of each often remains ambiguous in either

-in either the way the models are posed or by the fall of light
+the way the models are posed or by the fall of light and shadow

-to his work.
-Thus it becomes an exchange of confidences between
+his work.
+Thus it becomes an exchange of confidences between the

 Interview – Andrew Potter Interview